 Always use a soft checker to see which cards you are likely to be offered.
 If you just apply and are refused, that application on your credit record will make it a bit harder when you apply to someone else.

-1. You may get less than the advertised term and only a small limit
+2. You may get less than the advertised term and only a small limit

-3. Miss a payment date and you lose the whole offer
+3. Miss a payment and lose the whole offer

 If you miss a payment or make it late, it’s likely the credit card will end your 0% deal and you are back to high-interest rates.
 And with a problem now showing on your credit record, you can’t easily get a new deal!

-4. You don’t try hard to clear the debt as it’s “free”
+4. Only paying the minimum as it’s “free”

 A significant number of people do not get another deal when one 0% period runs out.
 This may be because their credit rating has got worse or they have more debt.
 Or the lenders may just have tightened up their offers.